ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 and thereby determine the consequences of following or not following a stated preference.

-An entity that receives usage preferences MAY choose to respect those preferences it has discovered, according to an understanding of how the asset is used, how that usage corresponds to the usage categories where preferences have been stated, and the applicable legal context.
+An entity that receives usage preferences may choose to follow those preferences it has discovered, according to an understanding of how the asset is used, how that usage corresponds to the usage categories where preferences have been stated, and the applicable legal context.

-Usage preferences can be ignored due to express agreements between relevant parties, explicit provisions of law, or the exercise of discretion in situations where widely recognized priorities justify doing so.
-Priorities that could justify ignoring preferences include—but are not limited to—free expression, safety, education, scholarship, research, preservation, interoperability, and accessibility.

-The following lists examples of cases where other priorities could lead someone to ignore expressed preferences in a particular situation:

-* People with accessibility needs, or organizations working on their behalf, might decide to ignore a preference disallowing Automated Processing ({{bots}}) in order to access automated captions or generate accessible formats.

-* A cultural heritage organization might decide to ignore a preference disallowing Automated Processing ({{bots}}) in order to provide more useful, reliable, or discoverable access to historical web collections.

-* An educational institution might decide to ignore a preference disallowing AI Training ({{train-ai}}) in order to enable scholars to develop or use tools to facilitate scientific or other types of research.

-* A website that permits user uploads might decide to ignore a preference disallowing Automated Processing ({{bots}}) in order to develop or use tools that detect harmful content according to established terms of use.

-Because enforcement is not provided by this specification, the consequences of ignoring preferences could vary depending upon how a given legal jurisdiction recognizes preferences.
+Parties might choose not to honor preferences they receive on the basis of express agreements they have with other parties, for legal compliance purposes, or for other reasons.
+Historically, entities engaged in automated processing of digital assets in support of safety, education, scholarship, research, preservation, interoperability, accessibility, and other priorities have needed to make such choices in response to existing preference signaling mechanisms, and affected parties have had to grapple with the consequences.
+The preference statements described in this specification are no different.

 # Vocabulary Definition {#vocab}